watson/stream-chopper/README.md

   - `StreamChopper.underflow` - End the current output stream and write the entire chunk to the next stream

-If `type` is `StreamChopper.underflow` and the size of the written chunk is larger than `size` and error is emitted.
+If `type` is `StreamChopper.underflow` and the size of the chunk to be written is larger than `size` an error is emitted.

 ### Event: `stream`